JCSDA-internal/eva/README.md

-# eva
-Evaluation and Verification of the Analysis
+# Diagnostic utilities for observations and analysis